Explore the world from the comfort of your own kitchen with these five tasty ways to celebrate Christmas.

 Named for Linz, Austria, the linzertorte is the oldest pastry in the world, dating back to at least 1653.
 This version features

-from orange rind, dried cranberries, and crystallized ginger.
-Baked in muffins tins, these little wonders are easy to serve
+flavors from orange rind, dried cranberries, and crystallized ginger.
+Baked in muffins tins, these little wonders are easy

 This fruit loaf is a Christmas classic in Scandanavia.
 It's packed with almonds, raisins, and candied citrus rind for a festive